zdzichu/k8s-haproxy-external-lb/README.md

 #### Ansible and container image

-1. Create an  `ansible/inventory` defining you edge hosts.
+1. Create an `inventory` defining your edge hosts.
 For each hostname define `haproxy_bind` directive, which controls `bind` directive in haproxy config file.
 For example:

   - `haproxy_bind=ipv6@:443` for receiving IPv6 traffic